 All courses will be taken for Ccollege credit.
 The responsibility to make the determination of the student's preparation to undertake college coursework belongs to both the school district in which the student is enrolled and the College.
-The student's K-12 school of attendance maintains the right to either award or deny high school credit for the college course completed in the Special Admit Concurrent Enrollment program course credit.
+The student's K-12 school of attendance maintains the right to either award or deny high school credit for the college course completed in the Special Admit Concurrent Dual Enrollment program course credit.

-Concurrent enrollment students must complete the College's admission application.
+Concurrent Dual Enrollment students must complete the College's admission application and Dual Enrollment application for both coordinated and uncoordinated courses.

-The authority to restrict the admission or enrollment of a Special Admit Concurrent Enrollment student in any session is based on one or more of the following factors: age, grade-level completion, current school performance or assessment and placement procedures in conformance with matriculation regulations and other course or program prerequisites, including disapproved courses for under age (minor) children, remains the prerogative of the

-College.
-Under no circumstance will a credit concurrent enrollment student be able to enroll in more units than permitted by AB 30 (no more 4 courses or 15 units).
+The authority to restrict the admission or enrollment of a Special Admit Concurrent_Dual Enrollment student in any session is based on one or more of the following factors: age, grade-level completion, current school performance or assessment and placement procedures in conformance with matriculation regulations and other course or program prerequisites, including disapproved courses for under age children (minors) children, remains the prerogative of the College.
+Under no circumstance will a credit concurrent Dual Enrollment student be able to enroll in more units than permitted by AB 30 (no more 4 courses or 15 units).

-Special Admit Concurrent Enrollment students shall be restricted from enrolling in any class deemed educationally inappropriate for under-age (minor) children minors.
+Special Admit Concurrent Dual Enrollment students shall be restricted from enrolling in any class deemed educationally inappropriate for under-age (minor) children minors.
 A list of courses so restricted shall be approved by each department.